-The Department of Nursing offers the Master of Science in Nursing (MSN) degree with a major in nursing and an emphasis in family health.
+The School of Nursing offers the Master of Science in Nursing (MSN) degree with a major in nursing and an emphasis in family health.
 The Master of Science in Nursing program is designed to prepare students for careers as family nurse practitioners or as clinical nurse specialists in gerontology or family nursing.
 Clinical nurse specialist students select a functional area in either nursing administration or nursing education.
 Due to constrained resources and low enrollment, the Clinical Nurse Specialist Track is not being offered at this time.

 Graduate Admission Requirements

 Applicants must be fully admitted to the MSN degree program before taking nursing courses.
 Applicants for unconditional admission to the Master of Science in Nursing degree program must present evidence of: a baccalaureate degree from a nationally accredited nursing school; an undergraduate GPA of 3.00 (based on a 4.00 scale); completion of prerequisite courses (undergraduate research, physical assessment content, and graduate level statistics, students may be allowed to take graduate level statistics concurrently with enrollment in their first nursing courses in the program); evidence of current Kansas RN license and RN license in any state where clinical occurs; three references, resume and documentation of current nursing practice.
 Critical thinking testing and a proctored writing sample will be required as part of the application process.
-Applicants must submit the Department of Nursing Health Form and documentation of immunizations, departmental application form with an application fee and sign a consent form for a state and national background check, and SRS Child Abuse background check.
+Applicants must submit the School of Nursing Health Form and documentation of immunizations, departmental application form with an application fee and sign a consent form for a state and national background check, and SRS Child Abuse background check.
 Applicants with a criminal history (includes diversions, misdemeanors, and felonies) as well as arrests for which action is still pending will be evaluated on an individual basis with no guarantee of admission.
 There are specific requirements for reporting criminal history on the application for admission.
 The number of admissions is limited; therefore, acceptance into the program is competitive.
 Application deadlines for first consideration: March 15th for fall enrollment in the program.
 Admission may be granted to applicants with an undergraduate GPA of 2.70 to 2.999 on a space available basis.
 A student who is born outside of the United States is required to submit proof that he or she has taken and passed the TOEFL iBT (Test of English as a Foreign Language-Internet Based Test).
 Minimum scores for the TOEFL iBT are as follows: Writing-20; Speaking-20; Reading-19; Listening-20, for a total of 79.
 Each area must meet the minimum requirement.
 At completion of common core courses, students must have: current ACLS, minimum two years previous clinical experience, unconditional admission to graduate study at PSU, and unconditional admission to PSU graduate nursing department (and completed graduate folder).
 A personal interview may be required.

 All students will participate in the standardized testing program that includes a critical thinking post test.
 Testing costs are the responsibility of the student.